PaNOSC-ViNYL/ase/doc/ase/parallel.rst

 =====================

 ASE will automatically run in parallel, if it can import an MPI communicator from any of the supported libraries.
-ASE will attepmt to import communicators from these external libraries: GPAW, Asap, Scientific MPI and MPI4PY.
+ASE will attempt to import communicators from these external libraries: GPAW, Asap, Scientific MPI and MPI4PY.